 Let’s be clear on something important- good parenting does not always mean good (well behaving) kids.
 Kids are human too!
 They are still kids.
 Their bodies and brains are growing.
 They are still adapting to social and cultural norms.
 Kids have bad days too and that will not change.Good parenting does not always mean good (well behaving) kids.Click To Tweet

 What can change is how you react to it.
-You can yell at Jimmy and take your frustrations out on him, or you can chose to handle it in a way that lets him know the radio was too loud but also keeps your parent-child relationship intact.
+You can yell at Jimmy and take your frustrations out on him, or you can choose to handle it in a way that lets him know the radio was too loud but also keeps your parent-child relationship intact.
 We tell our children that good behaviors are a choice- and that is just as true for us as parents.
 You can choose to give in to your own emotions or you can take a step back and decide how you want to respond.

 A bad day does not make you a bad parent.
 If you take care of your kids the best you can and give them love- YOU ARE A GOOD PARENT!
 A bad behavior is a mistake.
 It does not make a bad person (parent or child).

 Grace for yourself as well as your child is always a good lesson.
-Remember that one day when your are a grandparent, you will look back fondly on these days as you guide your children through these same conflicts.
+Remember that one day when you are a grandparent, you will look back fondly on these days as you guide your children through these same conflicts.

 If you are struggling with yelling, try these 5 steps to stop yelling and get peace back in your home.